Toronto City Council votes to rename Dundas Street | ExBulletin

 ‘You can never go wrong doing the right thing’

-Mayor John Tory said Dundas never visited Canada and the city should not celebrate him and his legacy.
+Mayor John Tory said Dundas never visited Toronto and the city should not celebrate him and his legacy.

 “You can never go wrong doing the right thing,” Tory said.